 Human Trafficking Victims

-Article Author: The Department of Justice, the Department of Health and Human Services, and the Department of Homeland Security
+Author: Federal Strategic Action Plan on Services for Victims of Human Trafficking in the United States 2013 - 2017.
+(2017).
+The Department of Justice, Department of Health and Human Services, Department of Homeland Security

-1. Discuss what federal actions must occur in order to reach the goal of developing evidence-based approaches.
+1. Summarize what federal actions must occur in order to reach the goal of developing evidence-based approaches.

 2. Explain how many people become victims of human trafficking.